grompe/BTWTweak/patcher/readme.txt

 - Added ability to repair armor by crafting a wool, padding, leather, or tanned leather armor piece together with material used to craft it.

+- Added CraftGuide recipes for torch merging and armor repair.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".